List in Kotlin

 The example of min, max and avg functions of list

-Again, I am using a read-only list for showing how these simple functions work.
+Again, I am using a read-only list to show how these simple functions work.

 • The min() function returns the minimum item in the list.